tralph3/conner/README.md

 ---

+> [!WARNING]
+> Conner is currently alpha software.
+Nothing is set in stone, so the
+> API or the .conner file format may change.
+As such, until I release
+> 1.0, I reserve the right to break configs.

 Conner allows you to define custom commands tailored to your projects' needs.
 Whether it's compiling, running, testing, prettifying, monitoring changes, debugging, installing, or any other task specific